 Many Americans celebrate having Patriot Ancestors from the Revolution, but what are the basics of researching Loyalist Ancestors who migrated to Canada?

-Lianne Krüger, a Canadian with deep French-Canadian roots, shared a number of points about researching Loyalist ancestors while we visited at RootsTech.
+Lianne Krüger, a Canadian with deep French-Canadian roots, shared several points about researching Loyalist ancestors while we visited at RootsTech.
 She called the Loyalists the “first American draft dodgers!”